 The dedicated work of our volunteers across the country is central to LEAF’s success.
-The volunteers govern the organization, serve on active committees, staff branches and act as LEAF counsel whenever LEAF intervenes at the Supreme Court of Canada and Appellate Court levels.
-They also support LEAF with the annual events and play a crucial role in raising the funds.
-There are many ways for members and friends of LEAF to get involved:
+Volunteers govern the organization, serve on active committees, run our branches, help refine LEAF’s legal arguments, and act as counsel in LEAF interventions before the Supreme Court of Canada and other appellate courts.
+Volunteers also support LEAF’s annual events and play a crucial role in raising funds.
+There are many ways for members and friends of LEAF to get involved.

 1. Join Your Local LEAF

-Volunteer with the LEAF branch closest to you.
-LEAF Branches are largely volunteer run and are always happy to welcome new volunteers!
-Find your closest branch or affiliate by navigating to the main menu, “Branches” section and learn more about local activities.
+LEAF branches run public education programs for youth, hold events on gender equality in their communities, and engage in law reform initiatives at the local level.
+Branches are largely volunteer run and are always happy to welcome new volunteers!
+Find your closest branch and learn more about local activities here.

-At both the National and Branch level, LEAF volunteers seize two opportunities each year to celebrate, meet with old and new LEAF friends, and yes, raise greatly needed funds!
-Equality Day events, occur on a date close to April 15.
-It celebrates the 1985 enactment of Section 15 of the Canadian Charter of Rights and Freedoms on April 15, 1985.
-Persons Day events (usually Breakfasts), occur on a date close to October 18.
-These events celebrate when Canadian women gained recognition as persons on October 18, 1929.
-These special events are possible thanks to our volunteer organizing committees.
-For more information please contact us.
+At both the National and branch level, LEAF organizes key fundraising events such as Equality Day on a date close to April 15, celebrating the 1985 enactment of Section 15 of the Canadian Charter of Rights and Freedoms on April 15, 1985.
+Persons Day events occur on a date close to October 18.
+These events celebrate when Canadian women gained recognition as persons on October 18, 1929, and reflect on what “personhood” means in the present day.
+Branches put on other events throughout the year, and they are possible thanks to branch volunteers.

 If you are interested in getting involved with LEAF National’s events, please fill out our volunteer application form here.
 If you’d like to get involved with events in your community, get in touch with your closest branch here.